- About Us

 Allocation of program fee

-IFRE offers the most affordable and financially honest/transparent volunteer experience.
-No other volunteer organization till date has shown this level of transparency and tell where your money is going?
-We have gained the trust of hundreds of volunteers with the level of transparency we have maintained.
+IFRE offers the most affordable and financially honest and transparent volunteer experience in the industry.
+No other organization to date has shown this level of transparency or told you so clearly exactly where your money is going, and this has allowed us to gain the trust of thousands of volunteers who have volunteered abroad safely and affordably with our life-changing programs.

 Our pricing model divides the volunteer fees into two parts: